 If you snore at night or have ever listened to someone snore, you might wonder why it sometimes sounds different.
 That’s because several different types of snoring can occur.
 While all snoring is an indicator that your body can’t breathe smoothly, the different types of snoring can tell you what the cause is.
-At Smile On Dental Studio, we’re here to help you understand the underlying causes of snoring and provide you with effective snoring treatment in Clayton, MO.
+At Smile On Dental Studio, we’re here to help you understand the underlying causes of snoring and provide you with effective snoring treatment in St. Louis.

 One of the first types of snoring is nose-based snoring.
 Nose based snoring is a result of blocked nostrils.
 The blocked nostrils are a result of a deviated septum, allergies, cold or flu, taking certain types of medications, or smoking.
 If you find your nose to feel stuffy at night, it’s important to understand why it’s clogged.
 Once you figure out the cause, you can treat it accordingly.
 Taking allergy medication, quitting smoking, doing a nasal rinse, using nose strips, or getting corrective surgery for your deviated septum can alleviate snoring.